refinedev/refine/documentation/docs/packages/documentation/react-table/index.md

 It also syncs the pagination state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).

 :::info
-`useTable` hook from `@pankod/refine-react-table` sets `manualPagination` to `true` by default to handle the pagination.
-If you set `hasPagination` to `false` in `refineCoreProps` property in the `useTable` config, it will disable the server-side pagination and it will let you handle the pagination on the client side.
+By default, pagination happens on the server side.
+If you want to do pagination handling on the client side, you can pass the pagination.mode property and set it to "client".
+Also, you can disable the pagination by setting the "off".
 :::

 <PaginationLivePreview/>